3 Ford Raptor Years To Avoid & Why

 The most common report is having the back window that sees to the rear of the vehicle and bed suddenly break.

 This is especially scary since small pieces of glass can hurt a person in the backseat, and multiple drivers report bringing their vehicle to a body shop to learn that nothing impacted the glass.
-The National Highway Traffic and Safety Administration has been investigating the incidents, but no recalls have been issued yet.

 Some drivers report using their rear window defroster just before the glass shatters, and one or two said they smelled plastic burning at the same time.

 One potential challenge with shattering windows is that without a recall in place, an auto insurance company is unlikely to pay to have the glass replaced before breaking.
-You’ll probably have to pay out of your own pocket unless the glass actually does shatter.

 Transmission issues in 2012 Ford Raptor

 The 2012 Ford F-150 Raptor is known to have some common transmission issues.
 The symptoms include jerky shifting and the inability to accelerate quickly.
-Unfortunately, for those with transmission issues, the most common remedy is to replace the whole transmission for upwards of $4,000.

 Engine problems with 2012 Ford F-150 Raptor

-The problems don’t get better for the 2012 Ford F-150 Raptor.
-In addition to potential engine issues, the 2012 Raptor also has some spark plug problems that result in rough acceleration.
+In addition to potential engine issues, the 2012 Raptor has some spark plug problems resulting in rough acceleration.

 Some of the issues have to do with the engine being rattled around while doing off-roading, which is a problem since the vehicle is designed for off-road.